 Best times to hike: Any months except April and November due to severe daily monsoons

-There are four different routes that one can take to reach the peak of Mount Kilimanjaro.
+There are seven different routes that one can take to reach the peak of Mount Kilimanjaro.
 They all have their pros and cons and depend on:

 - The weather conditions